 The Company views its compensation packages in its entirety and, therefore, factors in not only the basic salary plus short- and long-term variable remuneration but also other material and non-material benefits such as pension contributions, additional benefits, and staff development.

-Members of the Company's Board of Directors do not receive remuneration from FRIDAY, but from other Baloise Group companies.
+Except the Dirigeant Agréé, members of the Company's Board of Directors do not receive remuneration from FRIDAY, but from other Baloise Group companies.
 Accordingly, both remuneration systems are explained.

 Sustainable remuneration and short-term variable remuneration